 Beyerdynamic DT-990-Pro-250 Professional Acoustically Open Headphones

 The AKG K701 may be lauded as the best headphones one can lay their hands on.
-But the DT-990 Pro is a major contender in the semi-affordable quality headphone arena, at a little under $180.
+But the DT-990 Pro is a major contender in the semi-affordable quality headphone arena.

 And they are worth every penny you pay for them, with a great frequency range, good bass response, and are lightweight and comfortable besides.